 I will be teaching Workshop 4 in Independence, BELIZE February 11-16 with the group in the first photo coordinated by Steve Kohl.

 I will be teaching Workshop 1 in Las Tunas, CUBA March 18-23 with a new group of pastors in a new city coordinated by Leo and Esdras in the second photo.

 Please keep me in your prayers.
 Support my work in eleven cities in nine Latin American countries http://bit.ly/2LvuTby.

 What is a “National Missionary Partner” and what do they do?

-The benefits of National Missionary Partners
+The advantages of National Missionary Partners

 The funding of National Missionary Partners

-You can “adopt” a nation
+You can “adopt” a Region

 “And they sang a new song, saying, ‘Worthy are you to take the scroll and to open its seals, for you were slain, and by your blood you ransomed people for God from every tribe and language and people and nation, and you have made them a kingdom and priests to our God, and they shall reign on the earth.”‘ (Revelation 5:9-10)